Simon994/byrdmr_variations/README.md

   })
 })
 ```
 As it stands, the tests are currently failing.
 This is because, in the `MenuAndNavItems` component, we use `NavLink` (imported from react-router-dom node module) to link the list items to other views.
-Jest currently fails tests with the message ‘Invariant failed: You should not use <withRouter(MenuAndNavItems) /> outside a <Router>’.
+Jest currently fails tests with the message: Invariant failed: You should not use `<withRouter(MenuAndNavItems) />` outside a `<Router>`.

-Without using `NavLink` (or adding `Router` around `NavLink`), the tests pass, but this would then mean we don't have appropriate routing in the component.
+Without using `NavLink` (or by adding `Router` around `NavLink`), the tests pass, but this would then seemingly mean that we won't have appropriate routing in the component.

 The test(s) will need to be updated to account for the above — I’m going to look into this further for future!

 ### Next-steps / improvements:
-* Update tests (or possibly the `MenuAndNavItems` component itself) to fix the problem described above which is leading to failing tests
+* Update tests (or possibly the `MenuAndNavItems` component itself) to fix the problem described above, which is currently leading to failing tests
 * Lots more testing could be done, including unit tests and component tests, and testing the axios post request
 * Error handling in `Contact` can be improved (also potentially to display a message to the user if there has been a problem with form submission)
 * Further tweaks to styling; e.g. see 'Other comments' section in this pull request: https://github.com/Simon994/brydmr/pull/1
 * Add social media icons in `Contact` to match the Sketch
-* Update arrow in form submission button to match the Sketch (would ideally need an icon for this)
+* Update the arrow symbol in the form submission button, to match the Sketch (would ideally need an icon designed for this)
-* Update / check with UX for styling and implementation of dropdown menu
+* Update / check with UX for current styling and implementation of the dropdown menu
+* Build the other views for the app